Last Updated December 12, 2024

 Summary

-For more green power purchasing program listings, visit the U.S. Department of Energy Green Power Network.
+For more green power purchasing program listings, visit the U.S. Department of Energy Office of Energy Efficiency and Renewable Energy.

 On April 22, 2021 Mayor Lightfoot announced the the city will sign a new contract to power buildings and operations with 100% renewable energy by 2025, with at least half coming from new renewable energy sources in the region.